-The Freedom of Information Act (FOI) 2000 allows you to access information held by any public body, in our case the Northern Care Alliance NHS Group (NCA), formed by bringing together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
+The Freedom of Information Act (FOI) 2000 allows you to access information held by any public body, in our case the Northern Care Alliance NHS Foundation Trust (NCA), formed by bringing together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.

 Using the Act you can request information from the NCA and you are entitled to be told whether the Trust has it and, if so, to be supplied with the information, in accordance with certain conditions and subject to exemptions.
 In the Spirit of the Act, the Trust publishes much information about our spending and use of public funds on our website.
 The information you are seeking may be available on this website.
 If you don’t find what you are looking for you can formally request the information from the Trust, please email us.